-Gains of approximately \$488,000 for the first quarter of fiscal year 2016 on the Company's derivative financial instruments were included in cost of sales on the Consolidated Condensed Statements of Operations.
-There were no gains or losses for the first quarter of fiscal year 2015.
+Gains of approximately \$1,136,000 and \$59,000 for the second quarters of fiscal years 2016 and 2015, respectively, on the Company's derivative financial instruments were included in cost of sales on the Consolidated Condensed Statements of Operations.
+Gains of approximately \$1,625,000 and \$75,000 for the first six months of fiscal years 2016 and 2015, respectively, on the Company's derivative financial instruments were included in cost of sales on the Consolidated Condensed Statements of Operations.